The Offering that Pleases God

 Moving On In The Life Of Prayer

-If we want a blessed prayer life, we must never think of coming to God in these quiet moments merely as a ritual or duty.
-Ritual has its place in historic Christianity and as a unifying factor when we worship together.
-But prayer, at its best, focuses on the beauty of God's love and not on a believer's duty to go through the proper motions.
+If we want a blessed prayer life, we must never think of coming to God in these quiet moments as a ritual or duty.
+Ritual has its place as a unifying factor when we worship together.
+But prayer, at its best, focuses on the beauty of God's love and not on a believer's duty to go through the motions.
 God finds a heart burning with faith and love far more pleasing.
-This kind of prayer gives us a blessing and makes us a blessing.
-If we pray like that, we will see life unfold with meaning ahead of us and all around us.
+A prayer of faith blesses us and makes us a blessing, and gives us a vision of a meaningful life ahead of us and all around us.

 Next